 - Parodius Da! had a volcano spewing eggplants, for reasons that are very Japanese.

 - This is one of the few real-life veggies that appear in Neopets on a regular basis, and the one that appears the most often.

 - In Real Life, the eggplant is one of the three symbols of New Year in Japan.
 (The other two are Mt.
 Fuji and the hawk.)

 - The Philippines' favorite funny fruit.
-This troper once watched a Filipino game show where the answer to the question was eggplant, or "talong".
+In one Filipino game show the answer to the question was eggplant, or "talong".
 The audience could not help giggling.

 - In Edward Eager's children's book Seven-Day Magic, the father of the protagonists works as a backup singer, and it's because he's short not because he doesn't sing well enough for a star.
 So the kids make a wish that he'll be noticed during a TV show... and all the other music falls silent, leaving the father's voice to ring out, singing the lines that the backups had been scatting: "Chickadee kumquat, chickadee kumquat, skedaddle skedaddle pow!"
 It's a sensation, of a sort: the newspapers rave about what a novel comedy idea that was, and how "the look of surprise on the little man's face was priceless."
 And he gets an offer to sing about some other kind of fruit, which he turns down; but it comes out all right in the end.